The Best STD Dating Sites

 • Local support groups

-HWerks emphasizes that romance is just one facet of living with herpes and HPV, and their goal is to provide care beyond dating.
+HWerks emphasizes that romance is just one facet of living with herpes and HPV, and its goal is to provide care beyond dating.

 To preserve member privacy, HWerks does not allow people to join without paying for a membership.
-They offer a lifetime membership for a one-time fee of $56.
+It offers a lifetime membership for a one-time fee of $56.
 The site states that this weeds out people who aren’t serious about taking advantage of their services and protects members from “lurkers.”
-The upfront membership also limits the number of inactive profiles on the site.

 Signing up